Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Validity of semiclassical approximation

 \section{Validity of semiclassical approximation}

 Since classical mechanics works with a very high accuracy at macroscopic level, one might think that the validity of semiclassical approximation at this level is beyond any doubts.
-However, to the best of our knowledge, this question has not been investigated quantitavely.
+However, to the best of our knowledge, this question has not been investigated quantitatively.
 As discussed in Sect. \ref{classical}, such quantities as coordinates and momenta are semiclassicall if their uncertainties are much less than the corresponding mean values.
-Consider wave functions describing the motion of macroscopic bodies as a whole (say the wave functions of the Sun, the Earth, the Moon etc.).
-It is obvious that uncertainties of coordinates in these wave functions are much less than the corresponding macroscopic dimensions.
+Consider WFs describing the motion of macroscopic bodies as a whole (say the WFs of the Sun, the Earth, the Moon etc.).
+It is obvious that uncertainties of coordinates in these WFs are much less than the corresponding macroscopic dimensions.
 What are those uncertainties for the Sun, the Earth, the Moon, etc.?
 What are the uncertainties of their momenta?
-In quantum mechanics, the validity of semiclassical approximation is defined by the product $\Delta r \Delta p$ while each uncertainty by itself can be rather large.
-Do we know what scenario takes place for macroscopic bodies?
+In standard quantum mechanics, the validity of semiclassical approximation is defined by the product $\Delta r \Delta p$ while each uncertainty by itself can be rather large.
+On the other hand, as shown in Chap. \ref{WPS}, standard position operator should be reconsidered.
+Do we know what scenario for the distribution of momenta and coordinates takes place for macroscopic bodies?

 In this section we consider several models of the function $\psi(n)$ where it is be possible to explicitly calculate ${\bar G}$ and $\Delta G$ and check whether the condition $\Delta G\ll |{\bar G}|$ (showing that the quantity $G$ in the state $\psi$ is semiclassical) is satisfied.
-As follows from Eq. (\ref{[]}), $[G,n]=i{\cal A}$ where formally the action of this operator on the internal wave function is the same as in the first expression in Eq. (\ref{action}).
+As follows from Eq. (\ref{[]}), $[G,n]=i{\cal A}$ where formally the action of this operator on the internal WF is the same as in the first expression in Eq. (\ref{A1A2}).
 Therefore, as follows from Eq. (\ref{uncert}), $\Delta G \Delta n \geq {\bar{\cal A}}/2$.